NCAR/CAM/doc/source/users_guide/building-and-running-cam.rst

   default parameters passed to configure.
 Some examples of modifiable options include changing the physics version (cam4, cam5, cam6) or enabling the COSP simulator package, etc...
-The list of possible options are detailed at :ref:`arguments to configure<arguments-to-configure>`.
+The list of possible options are detailed at :ref:`arguments to configure<ug63-arguments-to-configure>`.
   It is important to note that CAM compsets already have this variable set and that a user will most likely want to append flags as opposed to replacing them.
 If the append flag is not used, this variable is reset